 $ cargo run the poem.txt

-Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
+Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

-Running `target/debug/greprs the poem.txt`
+Running `target/debug/minigrep the poem.txt`

-’Then there’s a pair of us — don’t tell!
+Then there’s a pair of us — don’t tell!

 To tell your name the livelong day

-’And finally, let’s make sure that we don’t get any lines when we search for a word that isn’t anywhere in the poem, like “monomorphization”:
+And finally, let’s make sure that we don’t get any lines when we search for a word that isn’t anywhere in the poem, like “monomorphization”:

 $ cargo run monomorphization poem.txt

-Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
+Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

-Running `target/debug/greprs monomorphization poem.txt`
+Running `target/debug/minigrep monomorphization poem.txt`

 Excellent!
-We’ve built our own version of a classic tool, and learned a lot about how to structure applications.
+We’ve built our own mini version of a classic tool, and learned a lot about how to structure applications.
 We’ve also learned a bit about file input and output, lifetimes, testing, and command line parsing.

-Feel free to move on to Chapter 13 if you’d like at this point.
-To round out this project chapter, though, we’re going to briefly demonstrate how to work with environment variables and printing to standard error, both of which are useful when writing command line programs.
+To round out this project chapter, we’re going to briefly demonstrate how to work with environment variables and how to print to standard error, both of which are useful when writing command line programs.
 Feel free to move on to Chapter 13 if you’d like at this point.

 Working with Environment Variables

-’We’re going to improve our tool with an extra feature: an option for case insensitive searching turned on via an environment variable.
+We’re going to improve our tool with an extra feature: an option for case insensitive searching that the user can turn on via an environment variable.
 We could make this a command line option and require that users enter it each time they want it to apply, but instead we’re going to use an environment variable.
 This allows our users to set the environment variable once and have all their searches be case insensitive in that terminal session.

 Writing a Failing Test for the Case-Insensitive search Function

-First, let’s add a new function that we will call when the environment variable is on.
+We want to add a new search_case_insensitive function that we will call when the environment variable is on.

-We’re going to continue following the TDD process that we started doing in the last section, and the first step is again to write a failing test.
-We’ll add a new test for the new case insensitive search function, and rename our old test from one_result to case_sensitive to be clearer about the differences between the two tests, as shown in Listing 12-20:
+We’re going to continue following the TDD process, so the first step is again to write a failing test.
+We’ll add a new test for the new case-insensitive search function, and rename our old test from one_result to case_sensitive to be clearer about the differences between the two tests, as shown in Listing 12-20:

 Filename: src/lib.rs

-’ #[cfg(test)]
+#[cfg(test)]

 mod test {